-Purple, being formed by a due admixture of blue and scarlet, is intended to remind us of the intimate connection that exists between symbolic masonry and the Royal Arch degree,
+Purple, being formed by a due admixture of blue and scarlet, is intended to remind us of the intimate connection that exists between symbolic masonry and the Royal Arch degree.

-Scarlet, is emblematic of that fervency and zeal which shout actuate all Royal Arch Masons, and is peculiarly characteristic of this degree.
+Scarlet, is emblematic of that fervency and zeal which should actuate all Royal Arch Masons, and is peculiarly characteristic of this degree.

-White, is emblematic of that purity of life and rectitude or conduct by which alone we can expect to gain admission into exholy of holies above.
+White, is emblematic of that purity of life and rectitude of conduct by which alone we can expect to gain admission into the holy of holies above.